 To do this, many clever new features have been introduced to help busy households save time on everyday tasks.
 Thankfully, these exciting innovations don’t mean compromising on style, as the kitchen tap also provides the perfect finishing touch to your kitchen.

-So whether you want something traditional and classic, or a tap that’s more modern and on-trend, our wide range of taps offer a variety of shapes, styles and even colours to make the ideal addition to your kitchen.
+So, whether you want something traditional and classic, or a tap that’s more modern and ontrend, our wide range of taps offer a variety of styles, finishes and features to make the ideal addition to your kitchen.

 Let’s get started.

 To get the best performance from a new tap, it’s critical to choose one that suits your home’s water pressure.
 If you have a low pressure water system, a tap designed to operate at this pressure will help to ensure a steady flow of water.
 Or if you’ve got a high water pressure system, you’ll be able to opt for some innovative features to get your kitchen working harder for you.

 To help identify the water pressure system in your home and understand how this affects your choice of kitchen taps, head to our helpful guide.

 The first thing to think about is the body of the tap, and your choice here is determined by your kitchen sink.
 Our sinks have predrilled holes for the tap(s) – either one or two – so make sure that your tap has the same number of holes as your sink (be the sink already in place or soon to be fitted).

 If you have a single tap hole, the following tap options are available: